Pabst Blue Ribbon: Brand name

 The company has historically claimed that its flagship beer was renamed Pabst Blue Ribbon following its win as "America's Best" at the World's Columbian Exposition in Chicago in 1893.
 Whether the brand actually won an award in 1893 is unclear.
 Some contemporaneous accounts indicate that many vendors were frustrated by the fair's refusal to award such prizes.
 One account says that the only prizes awarded by the executive committee were bronze medals, in recognition of "some independent and essential excellence in the article displayed", rather than "merely to indicate the relative merits of competing exhibits".
-However, the beer had won many other awards at many other fairs – so many, in fact, that Captain Pabst had already started tying silk ribbons around every bottle.
+However, the beer had won many other awards at many other fairs – so many, in fact, that Captain Pabst had already started tying silk ribbons around every bottle since 1882.
 It was a time when beer bottles were more likely to be embossed than labeled.
 The ribbons were likely added at great cost to Pabst, but Pabst's display of pride was also a display of marketing savvy.
 Patrons started asking their bartenders for "the blue-ribbon beer."